play-dl/play-dl/README.md

 - To fix the playback of YouTube videos with `discord-player`, you can disable some of play-dl's optimisations and fixes by setting the `discordPlayerCompatibility` option for `stream` and `stream_from_info` to true

-- The `discordPlayerCompatiblity` option breaks the playback of long YouTube videos.
+- The `discordPlayerCompatiblity` option might breaks the playback of long YouTube videos.

 - Even with the `discordPlayerCompatibility` option set you will not be able to use the seek option for `stream` and `stream_from_info`.